Egypt's headline inflation rate increased to 32.7% in March | Headlines

 The increase was driven by a rise in food prices linked to Ramadan-related high seasonal demand, the impact of currency devaluation, particularly in the informal market, and the effect of a raw material shortage, Naeem Brokerage wrote in a note.
 The median forecast of 13 analysts polled had shown annual urban consumer inflation rising to 33.6% in March.

 Egypt's highest inflation rate ever was 32.952%, reached in July 2017, eight months after Egypt devalued its currency by half as part of a previous $12 billion IMF support package.
-The core inflation rate, which excludes fuel and some volatile food items, is expected to be released later on Monday.
-The median of the analysts' forecasts expect that to climb to a record 42.25% from February's 40.26%, the current record.
+The core inflation rate, which excludes fuel and some volatile food items, fell back to 39.5% after jumping to a record 40.26% in February, central bank data showed on Monday.
+The median of the analysts' forecasts had expected it to climb to 42.25%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)